 - For meter-related citations: Meter number located on the meter housing or space number for Pay-by-Space multi-space meters

-- The reason for contesting the citation, including any supporting documentation such as pictures or drawings.
+- The reason for contesting the citation, including any supporting documentation.

 What Happens After You Appeal a Ticket?

-If the appeal is not accepted, you will receive a letter asking you to pay the full amount; due within 10 days of the date of the appeals decision.
+If the appeal is not accepted, you will receive an email response asking you to pay the full amount, due within 10 days of the date of the appeals decision.
 After 10 days, late fees will be assessed.